kkangmj/simple-spring-boot-boilerplate/README.md

     ```
 4. Exit IntelliJ IDEA and rename project root folder name in file explorer.
 5. Restart IntelliJ and import project again.
+6. Right click on pacakge(com.mango.springbootboilerplate) and rename it.
-6. Done for setup!
+7. Done for setup!
 Start coding!